TunaDang/TunaDang/README.md

 Hello, my name is Tuan Anh Dang and I am currently studying Computer Science and Mathematics at Cornell University.
-My interests are in ML, optimization, and the financial sector.
+My interests are in ML, blockchain, and the financial sector.

 For more information, you can view my full credentials at www.linkedin.com/in/TuanAnhDang.